endovitskayaV/odin/README.md

 ## Running `processors-server`

 Fire up the server.
-This may take a several minutes or so to load the large model files.
+This may take a several minutes or so to load the large model files.<br>
+Use run configuration _main_ for IntellijIdea or execute the following:
 ```bash
 cd odins_runes
 sbt "runMain NLPServer"